gotthardp/lorawan-server/README.md

 ## Documentation

-The lorawan-server includes all components required to run a private LoRa network:
+The lorawan-server includes all functions required to run a private LoRa network.
+You only need to install the [Erlang/OTP](http://www.erlang.org) 18 or later.

+The main components of the lorawan-server are shown in the following figure:

 ![alt tag](https://raw.githubusercontent.com/gotthardp/lorawan-server/master/doc/images/server-architecture.png)

 ### Usage